What is San Francisco Green Film Festival?

 Where does Green Film Fest take place?

-Venues across San Francisco Bay Area, including Castro Theater, Roxie Theater, Bayview Opera House, San Francisco Public Library - Main Branch, and David Brower Center.
+Venues across San Francisco Bay Area, including Castro Theatre, Roxie, Eric Quezeda Center for Culture & Politics, Bayview Opera House, San Francisco Public Library-Main Branch, Google Community Space, and Ninth Street Independent Film Center.

 When do tickets for Green Film Fest go on sale?

 Tickets go on sale a month before the festival starts.